Brazilian grabs massive snapper off Mahia

-Brazilian national and recreational fisherman Felipe Fiuza Zanelatto speaks with some disbelief at landing one of the biggest snapper ever caught on Hawke's Bay and Gisborne coast – in the dark and using a drone.
+Brazilian national, Napier carpenter and recreational fisherman Felipe Fiuza Zanelatto speaks with some disbelief at landing one of the biggest snapper ever caught on the Hawke's Bay and Gisborne coast – in the dark and using a drone.

 When it hooked up about 8.30pm on June 1, after a drone took the 24kg-strain line out 460 metres off Oraka Beach, on the northern side of Mahia Peninsula, Zanelatto thought he had a shark.